developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxAccessManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 So this tutorial will focus on controlling access to the device's applications using [Access Manager](../../mx/accessmgr) feature of Mx.
 The [Access Manager](../../mx/accessmgr) feature allows you to configure a set of applications that will be allowed to run and install on the device.
 When a profile with this feature is enabled, the device will only allow user installed applications on the Whitelist to be executed and/or installed (some applications that are part of the default operating system will still be available).
 To disable the Whitelist, you would select "Single User Without Whitelist".
 Overall, the Access Manager supports following features.

    > Note: "Enable Whitelist" refers to "Single User Mode with Whitelist".
 "Disable Whitelist" refers to "Single User Mode without Whitelist" options in the wizard.